Illustration by Joel Benjamin

 With mental health and with health in general, what we "know" seems to always be changing.
 To pick an obvious example, I'm constantly seeing articles about new studies saying red wine is bad for you, and others saying it's good.
 For someone who's not too knowledgeable it can become very confusing.
 How much of what we think we know now will be different in a few years?

 I think we all thought that by now we'd know more than we do.
-I go back to this example of genetics: When the human genome was decoded we thought, oh, now we'll know everything.
+I go back to this example of genetics: When the human genome was decoded we thought, Oh, now we'll know everything.
 We'll be able to fix stuff and it'll all become clear.
 By having a greater understanding of what's behind mental health disorders, we're learning that it's just really complicated.

 One thing that happens a lot is that the lay press puts things in very simplistic terms that give people a false hope.
 They'll say, "Here's this spot on the brain where depression lives," as if we could fix this one spot and then everything would be OK.
 It's really so much more complicated than that.
 At this point we're just starting to know what we don't know.
 It's a little terrifying.
 It's a totally changing field.
-I really do hope that in 10 or 15 years we're in a place where we can better identify symptoms earlier.
+I really do hope that in ten or 15 years we're in a place where we can better identify symptoms earlier.
 It's still pretty early in terms of neuroscience.

 Is there anything else you think that the average young adult should know about mental health?

-They should know that most of the mental health disorders that people have in their 20s do dissipate.
+They should know that most of the mental health disorders that people have in their twenties do dissipate.
 That can give you hope.
 But they should also know that if you're one of the people for whom it's not going to dissipate, it's much better to get help sooner rather than later.
-Don't think of seeing a mental health professional as something stigmatizing that you only do in a moment of acute crisis.
+Don't think of seeing a mental health professional as something stigmatising that you only do in a moment of acute crisis.
 Think of it as a general wellness thing, like going for an annual checkup.
 Talk about problems early instead of letting things build up.

 Follow Hanson on Twitter.